When spring plantings are harvested, immediately replant with summer crops.

 By interplanting, and replanting something new whenever something comes out, veggie-garden yields can easily double or triple the norm.
 Even then, some gardeners extend the season by using cold frames, floating row covers and other plant-protecting measures.

-Keep weeds at bay by using Preen Vegetable Garden Organic Weed Preventer to prevent weeds for up to 4 weeks.
+Keep weeds at bay by using Preen Natural Vegetable Garden Weed Preventer to prevent weeds for up to 4 weeks.
 Weeds take moisture and nutrients from the soil and can choke out the plants you worked so hard to nurture.
 The garden will be a lot less weedy from mid-summer on, too.